IDGercek/gpt2-from-scratch/README.md

 ### Training the Model

-1. Use the default training file, or place your custom training data at `data/input.txt`.
+1. Use the default training data, or place your custom training data at `data/input.txt`.
 2. Run the training script:

 ```bash